Khaliun-beep/Data-Analysis-Portfolio/README.md

 - **Impact of Promotions**: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
 This insight is crucial for understanding the effectiveness of promotional strategies.

-- **Product Category Performance**: The bar plot showing the average sales volume by product category provides a comparative view of sales performance across different categories.
-This helps in identifying which categories drive higher sales.
+- **Product Position Distribution**: Examining the distribution of products across different positions.

 **Visualizations**

 - **Scatter Plot**: Displays the relationship between sales volume and price, colored by product category.
-- **Boxplot**: Compares sales volume by promotion status to assess the impact of promotions on sales.
+- **Box plot**: Compares sales volume by promotion status to assess the impact of promotions on sales.
-- **Bar Plot**: Shows the average sales volume by product category, highlighting which categories perform best in terms of sales.
+- **Bar Plot**: Counts of products by position

 ## Education